sarahsufi/sarahsufi/README.md

 - 🔭 I’m currently working on [End-End Chatbot](https://github.com/sarahsufi/End-End-Chatbot/tree/main)

-- 🌱 I’m currently working as a Lead Data Scientist (I delve into the world of data engineering and data architecture too often as well)
+- 🌱 I’m currently working as a Business Data Scientist (I delve into the world of data engineering and data architecture too often as well)
 - 💬 Ask me about **NLP and Machine Learning**

 - 📫 How to reach me **sarahsufi03@gmail.com**